-Liberals place large emphasis on the spread between the most successful and least successful in a capitalist country.
+Liberals place a large emphasis on the spread between the most successful and least successful in a capitalist country.
 But That spread is even larger in socialist countries.
 Huge wealth is obtained in socialist countries by cronyism, using political power to garner an advantage.
 In true capitalism, political power advantage to a few is eliminated.
 Under capitalism, wealth is obtained by those creating the greatest service or most desirable products that others freely purchase.
 Which system is the most moral?

 Summary: Conservatism is constructive.
 Liberalism is destructive.
 And nowhere in the Scriptures do we read anything that even remotely resembles socialism.
 We are not arguing that government has no role to play in society.
 We are arguing that there are usually constitutional solutions in the free market that are much more effective while being morally upright, consistent with human rights—and biblical.

 For further information on the Bible and Government, see our articles: